Want to get out on your mountain bike? These are the Leeds trails you need to check out.

 Wetherby Red Kite Route

-If you really want to go out exploring on your bike, the Wetherby Red Kite route is an absolute dream.
+If you want to go exploring on your bike, the Wetherby Red Kite route is a good shout.
 It’s a sign-posted 27-mile route that brings together some of Leeds’ best bridleways and roads for mountain biking.
 You can split it into three.
-The Starling route is a leisurely ride along easy paths with a few big climbs around Thorp Arch and Boston Spa, while The Owl route takes a fairly hilly circular track around the Harewood House Estate.
-Alternatively, you could try the main Red Kite route – it’s an extensive 20-mile route that will push you to the limit.
-You’ll experience big climbs, huge drops and difficult terrain as you ride through the likes of Wood Hall, Ox Close Woods and Hetchell Woods.Cover image copyright Carl Winterbourne.
+The Starling route is a leisurely ride along easy paths around Thorp Arch and Boston Spa, while The Owl route takes a fairly hilly circular track around the Harewood House Estate.
+Alternatively, you could try the main Red Kite route – it’s an extensive 20-mile route that takes you on well-trodden bridleways as you ride through the likes of Wood Hall, Ox Close Woods and Hetchell Woods.Cover image copyright Carl Winterbourne.